fixie/fixie.assertions/README.md

 ## Integration with Fixie

-The properties on `AssertException` are a natural fit for display in your diff tool.
-When a single test fails, the following custom Fixie report will display the Expected/Actual values in your diff tool.
+The properties on `ComparisonException` are a natural fit for display in your diff tool.
+When a single test fails an assertion comparing two objects, the following custom Fixie report will display the Expected/Actual values in your diff tool.

 ```xml
 <ItemGroup>